parsi-srikanth/SQLAutomation/ReadMe.md

 11. Update the generate_config.py > [client] section with appropriate data for sql_template.

 12. Execute in new terminal.
+Execute this during 1st execution and whenever there is a change in configuration file.
     ```
     python generate_config.py
     ```